light-tech/ROS2-On-iOS/README.md

         -DRCL_LOGGING_IMPLEMENTATION=rcl_logging_noop
 ```

-For M1 Mac, you would need to change `iOS_Simulator.cmake` appropriately.
+For M1 Mac or for real iPhones, you would need to change `iOS_Simulator.cmake` appropriately.

 After my tons of failures, here is what went going on behind the above command: